openalloc/SwiftTabler/README.md

 * Convenient display of tabular data from a `RandomAccessCollection` or Core Data source
 * Presently targeting macOS v11+ and iOS v14+\*
-* Supporting bound and unbound arrays, and Core Data too
-* With bound data, add inline controls to interactively change (and mutate) your data model
+* Option to support bound data source, where inline controls can directly mutate your data model
-* Optional sort-by-column support, with indicators and concise syntax
+* Option to sort by column, with indicators and concise syntax
-* Optional support for row background, with selection overlay
+* Option to specify a row background, with selection overlay
 * MINIMAL use of View erasure (i.e., use of `AnyView`), which can impact scalability and performance\*\*
 * No external dependencies!

-For List-based tables:
+On macOS:
+* Hovering highlight, indicating which row the mouse is over

+### Features specific to table types

+Three table types are supported, as determined by the mechanism by which their header and rows are rendered.

+#### List
+* Based on SwiftUI's `List`
-* Optional moving of rows through drag and drop
+* Option to support moving of rows through drag and drop
 * Support for single-select, multi-select, or no selection at all

-For ScrollView/LazyVStack-based tables:
+#### Stack
+* Based on `ScrollView`/`LazyVStack`
 * Support for single-select and no selection at all

-For ScrollView/LazyVGrid-based tables:
+#### Grid
+* Based on `ScrollView`/`LazyVGrid`
 * Likely the most scalable and efficient, but least flexible

-On macOS:
-* Hovering highlight, indicating which row the mouse is over

-Notes:
+### Feature Notes

 \* Other platforms like macCatalyst, iPad on Mac, watchOS, tvOS, etc. are poorly supported, if at all.
 Please contribute to improve support!